Albertsons Stadium: Bronco Stadium (II)

 The Broncos moved to the Big West and Division I-A in 1996, which resulted in another stadium expansion.
 The two-tier grandstands were extended around the corners of the south end zone, raising the permanent seating capacity to 30,000 in 1997.
 The latest stadium expansion was completed in time for the 2008 season, with the addition of the Stueckle Sky Club press box, luxury suites, loge boxes, and club seating; raising the capacity to 32,000.
 In the summer of 2009, 1,500 additional bleacher seats were added to the south end zone to bring capacity up to 33,500.
 Prior to the 2012 season, expanded bleacher sections were added to the north and south end zones, expanding capacity to a total of 36,387.

-The current attendance record is 37,711, set against Washington State Cougars September 28, 2024.
+The current attendance record is 37,711, set against Washington State on September 28, 2024.

 Lyle Smith Field

 During its 11th season, the playing field at Bronco Stadium was named Lyle Smith Field during the I-AA national championship season of 1980.
 Ceremonies during halftime of the 14–3 victory over Nevada on November 8 marked the event.
 It honors Lyle H. Smith, the head coach from 1947 to 1967 and athletic director from 1968 to 1981, overseeing BSU's rise from the junior college ranks to Division I-AA champions in 1980.

 Smith led Boise, as BJC, to multiple post-season bowls, including the 1958 national junior college championship, and compiled an overall record of 156–26–8, which included five undefeated seasons and 16 conference titles.
 He was also the baseball coach for 17 seasons and served as basketball coach for a season at the school.
 Smith hired Tony Knap to replace himself as football coach in 1968, and Jim Criner to replace Knap in 1976.